 - April-October: 7:00 AM till 8:00 PM

-not only shows when a volunteer NRA-Certified Range Safety Officer
+RSO Calendar not only shows when a volunteer NRA-Certified Range

-(RSO) will be on duty, but also shows you when the range will be
+Safety Officer (RSO) will be on duty, but also shows you when the

-There is currently no fee to use the range.
+is no fee to use the range.
 It is provided as a community

 service by Summit County and is maintained

 by volunteers.
 The range is typically not staffed.
-On busy weekends
+Volunteer

 Facilities / Target Stands

-The trap range is equipped with two simple throwers.
-However,
+trap range is equipped with simple throwers.
+However, they may not

-they may not be functional or may be busy when you arrive, so it
+be functional or may be busy when you arrive, so consider bringing

-Summit County Shooting Range is divided into four separate areas as
+The Summit County Shooting Range is divided into four separate

 The area in red is for law enforcement use only and is not available